There are no affiliate links on PagePipe.

 So of the remaining candidates, who’s the fastest loading theme?
 Shocking.
 Twenty-twelve default loads in only 14.7 milliseconds.
 Dang.
 That’s fast.

-Susty theme is the fastest loading theme on the planet – it also loads in 14.7 seconds.
+Susty theme is the fastest loading theme on the planet – it also loads in 14.7 milliseconds.
 We use it for experiments.

 So what’s the slowest theme we’ve ever encountered?
-Without question: Divi by Elegant Themes (480,000 customers).
+Without question: Divi by Elegant Themes.
 Go figure.
 About 1-second of site drag – just the Divi theme.
 It’s a dog.
 Isn’t it popular?
 You bet.
 Don’t follow the herd.

 Do we like the speedy Twenty-twelve default theme?
 We’ve seen worse.
 Customize it.
 Fix it.
-At least, it has optional and popular one-column design.
+At least, it has an optional and popular one-column design.
 No sidebar if you desire.
-But in the end it gets the ax, too.
+But in the end, it gets the ax, too.
 Read on:

 So here’s the top speed winners: